 Social media are web-based communication tools that help share information quickly and efficiently.
-They are key to achieving a desired end result, but they can only bring about that result if used appropriately.
+They are key to achieving desired communication results, but they can only bring about those results if used appropriately.

-As in most areas of life, this is where etiquette rules can help keep things on track and serve as a "how to use" when it comes to tools.
+As in most areas of life, this is where etiquette rules can help keep things on track and serve us in the same way as "how to use" rules do when it comes to using tools.

 The basic rules for any tool are:

 Let's apply the above guidelines specifically to social media, and not just in COVID-19 times.

 Handle it correctly.